qtcad.device.operators module

 • mesh (Mesh object) – Mesh over which the eigenfunctions are defined.

-• local (boolean) – Whether or not integrals should be computed over local nodes.
+• local (boolean) – Whether integrals are computed over local tetrahedral nodes.
 If not, they are computed over global nodes.

-• multiband (boolean) – Whether or not the eigenfunctions have a band index.
+• multiband (boolean) – Whether the eigenfunctions have a band axis.

 • U (numpy array) – Operator defined over the mesh.

-• U_matrix (2D numpy array) – Operator matrix in the basis of self.eigenfunctions.
+• U_matrix (2D numpy array) – Finite-dimensional matrix representation of U in the basis used when get_operator_matrix is first called.

 Parameters: